mashish1709/jenkins/README.md

 # jenkins
-checking terra code for jenkins in public repo
+Terraform code for creating a infra in aws using jenkins